Cost effective and versatile hydrogen fuel production technology, ready for the energy transition and competitive to fossil fuels.

 Exceptionally high efficiency enables self-sustaining installations where a small portion the output H2 feeds back through fuel cells to self-power the G.E.E, compressors and equipment.

-A solution to the checken/egg issue by providing a very profitable revenue from grid support power generation (similar to wind turbines) while the FCEV market is gaining popularity.
+Solution to the chicken/egg conundrum by delivering a very profitable revenue from grid support power generation (similar to wind turbines) while the FCEV market is gaining popularity.

 Cost competitive to blue and grey hydrogen as well as fossil fuels.